NSO-developer/nso-gitbook/development/advanced-development/scaling-and-performance-optimization.md

 For production systems it is recommended to have at least 8 CPU cores and with as high clock frequency as possible.
 This ensures all NSO processes can run without contending for the same CPU cores.
 More CPU cores enable more transactions to run in parallel on the same processor.
 For higher-scale systems, an LSA setup should be investigated together with a technical expert.
 See [Designing for Maximal Transaction Throughput](scaling-and-performance-optimization.md#ncs.development.scaling.throughput).

-NSO is not very disk intensive since CDB is loaded into RAM.
+With `in-memory-v1` CDB persistence mode, NSO is not very disk intensive since CDB is loaded into RAM.
 On startup, CDB is read from disk into memory.
 Therefore, for fast startups of NSO, rapid backups, and other similar administrative operations, it is recommended to use a fast disk, for example, an NVMe SSD.

+Disk storage plays an important role in `on-demand-v1` persistence mode, where it more directly affects query times (for "cold" queries).
+Recommended are the fastest disks, with as low latency as possible, such as local NVMe SSDs.

 Network management protocols typically consume little network bandwidth.
 It is often less than 10 Mbps but can burst many times that.
 While 10 Gbps is recommended, 1 Gbps network connectivity will usually suffice.
 If you use High Availability (HA), the continuous HA updates are typically relatively small and do not consume a lot of bandwidth.
 A low latency, preferably below 1 ms and well within 10 ms, will significantly impact performance more than increasing bandwidth beyond 1 Gbps.
 10 Gbps or more can make a difference for the initial synchronization in case the nodes are not in sync and avoid congestion when doing backups over the network or similar.

 The in-memory portion of CDB needs to fit in RAM, and NSO needs working memory to process queries.
 This is a hard requirement.
 NSO can only function with enough memory.
-Less than the required amount of RAM does not lead to performance degradation - it prevents NSO from working.
+In case of `in-memory-v1` CDB persistence mode, less than the required amount of RAM does not lead to performance degradation - it prevents NSO from working.
 For example, if CDB consumes 50 GB, ensure you have at least 64 GB of RAM.
 There needs to be some headroom for RAM to allow temporary usage during, for example, heavy queries.

 Swapping is a way to use disk space as RAM, and while it can make it possible to start an NSO instance that otherwise would not fit in RAM, it would lead to terrible performance.
 See [Disable Memory Overcommit](../../administration/installation-and-deployment/system-install.md#disable-memory-overcommit).